 Choosing a guardian for a minor child, an elderly parent, a vulnerable adult, or contesting a guardian when the wrong person is in the position, can weigh on you.
 It’s an overwhelming task to pick the right person, and it can cause strife and friction among family members when there’s a disagreement about guardianship.

 Our guardianship lawyers are no strangers to the sensitivity and vulnerability of guardianship decisions on both sides of the fence, whether you’re planning or reacting to a bad situation.
 We treat our clients with compassion, kindness, and understanding, a sit’s never easy.
 The big decisions never are.

 We help our clients find comfort and peace of mind in the estate planning process, including steps to ensure the right people are in place as caretakers for their minor children, disabled loved ones, or elderly parents when they can’t care for themselves.

 From conflict to confusion to clarity, we’re here for it all, and we help you work through it with finesse.
-Our well-seasoned attorneys have experience in probate, guardianship, and estate planning.
+Our well-seasoned attorneys have experience in probate and guardianship litigation.

-When it’s time to make big decisions for your family, it’s time to pick up the phone and call The Hatchett Law Firm.
+When it’s time to make big decisions for your family, it’s time to pick up the phone and call The Hatchett Law Firm, PLLC.
 Book a free consultation today: 281-214-6541.

 What is a Guardianship?